Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Results

 \subsection{Performance of the \textit{default workflow}}

-The first objective of this study was to reproduce the models described in~\cite{nguyen_predicting_2021} and to compare their performance with the one in the original study.
-In our default workflow, we implemented the default choices described in Figure~\ref{fig:workflow_summary}: closest-to-original cohort, image pre-processing pipeline with AFNI segmentation, z-scoring of whole-brain fALFF and ReHo maps, use of all demographic, clinical and imaging features described in the original paper, and the model selection method derived from the authors' code.
+The first objective of this study was to {re-implement} the models described in~\cite{nguyen_predicting_2021} and to compare their performance with the one in the original study.
+In the default workflow, we implemented the default choices described in Fig~\ref{fig:workflow_summary}: closest-to-original cohort, image pre-processing pipeline with AFNI segmentation, z-scoring of whole-brain fALFF and ReHo maps, use of all demographic, clinical and imaging features described in the original paper, and the model selection method derived from the authors' code.

 We trained 12 models per time point (Baseline, Year 1, Year 2, Year 4) and imaging feature (fALFF or ReHo), corresponding to 4 machine learning models $\times$ 3 brain parcellations.
 We reported for each imaging feature and time point the performance of the 12 models in Table~\ref{tab:perf-same_all}.